BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: BayesAdapter

-We wrap the details of the aforementioned weight decay like gradient editing and ER strategy for the two variationals in a plug-and-play Python library (attached in supplementary materials) to conceivably free the users from the difficulties of implementing \emph{Bayesian fine-tuning}.
+We wrap the details of the aforementioned modularized stochastic variational inference and ER strategy for \emph{MFG} and \emph{PSE} in a plug-and-play Python library to free the users from the difficulties of implementing \emph{BayesAdapter}.